mozilla/mig/README.md

 * IP addresses from botnets
 * byte strings in processes memories

-With just a few commands, MIG users investigate thousands of remote systems.
+With just a few commands, MIG users can investigate *thousands* of remote systems.

 ![MIG command line demo](doc/.files/mig-cmd-demo.gif)